deletedcu/angular-demo/lectures/day-3/angular-packages.md

 ### Dynamic Browser

-`@angular/platform-browser-dynamic`: Includes providers and a bootstrap method for applications that compile templates on the client.
+`@angular/platform-browser-dynamic`: Includes Providers and a bootstrap method for applications that compile templates on the client.
 Don’t use the offline compilation.
 Use this package for bootstrapping during development and for bootstrapping plunker samples.

 ### HTTP